Contact Us

 What is AMS?

 Acute Mountain Sickness (AMS) is a reaction to the lower amounts of oxygen available at high altitudes (due to the lower air pressure).
 Our body will respond in various ways to this: some are normal, some are illnesses.
-The illnesses are a serious health hazard and can be the cause of death if we ignored it.
-AMS can occur at any age of people whether he or she is young, old or children.
+The illnesses are a serious health hazard and can be the cause of death if we ignore them.
+AMS can occur at any age in people, whether he or she is young, old, or a child.

 Some Symptoms of AMS: